phoenix125/7dtdServerUpdateUtility/readme.txt

 -----------------
  VERSION HISTORY
 -----------------
+(2020-07-02) v2.3.3 Many Bug Fixes and improvements
+- Added: Two Discord WH: One for Server Status and one for Online Players / Server Time
+- Added: Game Day / Time as announcement option with Online Player announcements to Discord/Twitch
+- Added: Displays Online Player Count, Game Time, and Next Horde after "Server is Online and Ready for Connection" Discord announcement.
+- Added: Query Port check: Much faster than Telnet.
+Used for online player count and Query KeepAlive.
+Suggest running this every 30 seconds and telnet check less often.
+- Improved reliability of the server update process.
+- Changed: Faster utility startup.
+Less waiting for servers to start or to get first online player check.
+- Added: Scans for all existing 7DTD servers, compares the folders they were executed in, and assigns the proper PID if running.
+It does this at startup and at all server starts to prevent duplicates.
+- Fixed: Icon tray clicks process immediately.
+- Fixed: Online player count fixed when >9 players
+- Fixed: Watchdog pause timers were not functioning properly after restarts and updates.
+- Fixed: If Append Version Name and/or Wipe Server options are selected, util will no longer restart the server twice if no changes from last time server was started.
+- Changed: Performs update check at program start and asks if you wish to update or not.
+- Changed: Moved TT folder to temp folder.
+- Changed: Moved PID file into a universal CFG file used for several persistant memory parameters.
+- Changed: Log File: Creates two log files: one with basic log and other with detailed logs into a separate log folder.
+- Changed: Made the status window smoother.
+- Changed: If server is already running, Online player count will be performed within a few seconds.
+- Changed: Online Player Window title is now the file name.
+Useful when running multiple servers: Change the file name to server name to label te tray icon and the online player window.

+(2020-06-29) v2.3.2 Fix "latest_experimental" bug, added Discord online player count, more improvements.
+NOTICE!
+Not thoroughly tested.
+- Fixed: It would not update properly if using build "latest_experimental".
+- Added: Send customizable Discord Online Players message when players join or leave to second webhook
+- Added: Added Query Port watchdog.
+Uses much less resources and no annoying popup Telnet windows.
+It will still get player COUNT but not player names.
+For player names, you must still use Telnet.
+- Added: Watchdog delays for updates and server starts, to prevent watchdog from restarting server while it is generating teh map or still comig online.

+(2020-06-18) v2.3.1
+- Fixed: Line 11061 Error.
+(Thanks to @McK1llen for reporting)

 (2020-06-14) v2.3.0
 - Added: Online users and current day/time window.
 - Added: Daily Online Users logfile.
 Adds an entry when any changes in online users occurs.
 Also logs changes in main log file.